19hours/sg-statutes/Acts/Fire Safety Act.md

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

-(2) A member of the Inquiry Panel shall be appointed for a term of 2 years and shall be eligible for reappointment.
+(2) A member of the Registered Inspectors Inquiry Panel shall be appointed for a term of 2 years and shall be eligible for reappointment.

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

-(3) Where any complaint against a registered inspector relating to his conduct or the discharge of his duties or responsibilities is received by the Commissioner, the Commissioner may constitute an Inquiry Committee consisting of 5 members of the Inquiry Panel, for the purposes of inquiring into the complaint.
+(3) Where any complaint against a registered inspector relating to his conduct or the discharge of his duties or responsibilities is received by the Commissioner, the Commissioner may constitute an Inquiry Committee consisting of 5 members of the Registered Inspectors Inquiry Panel, for the purposes of inquiring into the complaint.

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

 (4) An Inquiry Committee shall consist of —